getify/Functional-Light-JS/ch9.md

 2. Is `num1` even, and is `num1` greater than `num2`?
 If so, keep `num1`.
 3. If `num2` is even, keep it (store in `num1`).
 4. Otherwise, fall back to `undefined` (store in `num1`).
-5. If there are more `nums` consider, recursively compare them to `num1`.
+5. If there are more `nums` to consider, recursively compare them to `num1`.
 6. Finally, just return whatever value is left in `num1`.

-Our code can follow these steps almost exactly closely:
+Our code can follow these steps almost exactly:

 ```js
 "use strict";